 At Great Sand Dunes National Park and Preserve, visitors have the opportunity to visit unique and diverse ecosystems protected as designated wilderness.
 Please help take care of your park for both present and future generations by practicing Leave No Trace skills and using proper food storage to protect wildlife.

-Visitors with high-clearance, Colorado street-legal 4WD vehicles, may drive the Medano Pass Primitive Road.
+Visitors with high-clearance, Colorado highway-legal 4WD vehicles, may drive the Medano Pass Primitive Road.
 Travel through sandy conditions around the eastern side of the dunefield, then through forest to Medano Pass.

-For those who want to ride motorized vehicles on dunes in Colorado, the North Sand Hills SRMA is available for ATV and motorbike use.
-It is close to the town of Walden in North Park, Colorado.
+For those who want to ride motorized vehicles on dunes in Colorado, the North Sand Hills OHA Area is available for ATV and motorbike use.
+It is close to the town of Walden in North Park, Colorado, about 290 miles north of the Great Sand Dunes.